sourcegraph/lsif-go-action/README.md

 # Sourcegraph Go LSIF Indexer GitHub Action

 This action generate LSIF data from Go source code.
-See the [LSIF Go Indexer](https://github.com/sourcegraph/lsif-go) for more details.
+See the [LSIF go indexer](https://github.com/sourcegraph/lsif-go) for more details.

 ## Usage

-The following input scan be set.
+The following inputs can be set.

 | name         | default   | description |
 | ------------ | --------- | ----------- |